robinsone/PetterGriffinHead/README.md

 PetterGriffinHead
 =================

-I've made a head of Peter Griffin from the show Family Guy.
+I've made the head of Peter Griffin from the show Family Guy.
 Using Javascript, css, html.

 # Demo

+You can see the head [here](http://robinsone.github.io/PetterGriffinHead/).
+I've also made a fun little side project for a few friends of mine.
+Here's the [Demo](http://robinsone.github.io/PetterGriffinHead/petertube.html)

 # License